ashieeng/System-Fundamentals-CS4-finals/README.md

-COMPUTER COMMUNICATION DEVELOPMENT INSTITUTE
-Rizal St., Sorsogon City
-PRE-FINAL EXAM
-Project Overview:
-The Product Management App is a simple React-based application designed to help users manage a list of products.
-The app allows users to view product details, add new products, and automatically compute subtotals and the overall total value of all items.
-This project demonstrates the student’s understanding of React components, state management, list rendering, form handling, and basic computation using React Hooks.
-Project Objectives
-By completing this project, students will be able to:
 1. Implement React components and use props for passing data between components.
 2. Apply state management using the useState Hook to update and display dynamic data.
 3. Design a form component that allows adding new products to the list.